Luizpaludo/Artificial-Intelligence-Applications-ITAI-2372/README.md

 ## About Me

-My name is **Luiz Henrique Paludo**, and I am pursuing an Associate of Applied Science in Artificial Intelligence at **Houston Community College**.
+My name is **Luiz Henrique Paludo**, and I am pursuing an Associate of Applied Science in Artificial Intelligence at **Houston City College**.

 This portfolio represents my work throughout the Artificial Intelligence Applications course and reflects my understanding of how AI is being applied across multiple industries to solve real-world problems.